box1273002/Entrepreneurship/Business_Execution.md

 <!-- LINK --><a name="ref-1"></a>
 [1] Harmony Healthcare IT (2025) Phone screen time statistics.
 Available at: https://www.harmonyhit.com/phone-screen-time-statistics/ (Accessed: 16 March 2025)

+[a] Whitehall, E. (2020).
+How StudyTube is Changing Education (Online).
+United Kingdom: The Indiependent.
+Available at: https://www.indiependent.co.uk/how-studytube-is-changing-education/ (Accessed: 16 March 2025)

 <!-- TOC --><a name="appendices"></a>
 ## Appendices